dylanmc/CryptoBook/src/3_CryptolIntro.md

 that the sequence could be of anything: a single `Bit`, or another sequence, or whatever.
 They do all have to be the same thing, though.

-## Implementing the Caesar Cipher in Cryptol
+## Implementing the Caesar cipher in Cryptol

-Using what you've learned so far, let's implement the Ceasar Cipher in Cryptol.
-Let's start by breaking down the process of encrypting and decrypting data using the Caesar Cipher.
+Using what you've learned so far, let's implement the Ceasar cipher in Cryptol.
+Let's start by breaking down the process of encrypting and decrypting data using the Caesar cipher.

 Let's guess what the function declaration should look like.
 We know that the encrypt operation takes a key and a message, so